heli2src/GRBL_MPG_DRO_with_Teensy_and_mpgWheels/README.md

 The Source code not ready yet, there could be bugs, use it carfully!
 \
 \
-Features:
+Features from the current version:
 - Control board with a SPI LCD and touch interface (ILI9341 320x240), connect via Uart with the [grbHAL driver](https://github.com/grblHAL).
 - each MPG wheels has its own [Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) connected via rs485 with the control board.
   Own control switches and a small display is possible (SSD1306 or SH1106 (128x64) via I2C).
 - Switching from pure DRO for external CNC code and manual operation with the handwheels, and simple cycles such as turning cones or any thread.
-\
-\
-Here I have converted my lathe, a Quantum D240x400E.
-With the wheels you can also use the machine conventionally.
-In some cases, you can also drive certain cycles very easily.
-However, this has only been implemented in a rudimentary way so far.
-\
-Features from the current version:
 - DRO/MPG display actual and target values.
 - Support 3D milling machine X,Y,Z Feed Rate with mm/min, or lathe X,Z Feedrate mm/min when the machine is stopped, and mm/U when the machine is turning.
 - More axis travel via the screen.